What is rucking?

 The word comes from "rucksack" - military slang for a framed backpack.
 Soldiers have been rucking for centuries as part of physical training, and over the last decade it has crossed over into mainstream fitness.
 Companies like GORUCK brought it to the civilian world through organized events and purpose-built gear, but you do not need any of that to start.
 A school backpack and some books will do the job.
 Once you are rucking regularly at heavier loads or longer distances, a more structured pack with a frame sheet makes a noticeable difference in comfort.

-Rucking is gaining traction for a reason most fitness trends cannot claim: it is genuinely simple, it works for nearly everybody, and the barrier to entry is close to zero.
+Rucking is gaining traction as the biggest fitness trend of 2026 for a reason most fitness trends cannot claim: it is genuinely simple, it works for nearly everybody, and the barrier to entry is close to zero.
 You do not need to learn a snatch, afford a Peloton, or survive a CrossFit on-ramp.
 You need a bag, some weight, and a pair of shoes you already own.

 Rucking requires you to walk.
 The learning curve is short - most people can get started in minutes and refine the rest as they go.